 Then, 30% of your take home, after tax pay should be used on wants.
 For example, a need might be a new winter coat, but a want might be a new purse that you saw in the mall and absolutely love.
 Wants would also include new throw pillows, your gym membership, and dining out – basically, anything that isn’t imperative.

 Lastly, 20% of your take home pay should be used for debt repayment and saving.
-So, if you're in credit card debt, you can use this 20% to pay above the minimum.
-You can also use it to create an emergency fund or save towards future goals, like a wedding or retirement savings.
+So, if you’re in credit card debt, you can use this 20% to pay above the minimum.
+You can also use it to create an emergency fund or save towards future goals, like an engagement ring, wedding or retirement savings.

 You can use the 50/30/20 in conjunction with budgeting software or budget apps.
 I personally don’t use this because my husband and I are aggressively paying back his medical school loans.
 This takes up about 35% of our budget each month and so the ratios don’t work for my personal situation.
 However, they could be a good guideline for people who are looking to start a budget and want to know roughly how it should be allocated.